Cart 0

 Daffodil joined the Sustain Board in 2017.

-Nathan Willis - Public Officer
+Dr Nathan Willis - Company Secretary & Public Officer

 Nathan is the founder of the Australian entity which has now become Sustain Projects Myanmar.
 He has been involved with Myanmar since 1996.
 He is a former Registered Nurse with a specialisation in International Health and Development and also a current Lawyer of the Supreme Court of New South Wales and a Solicitor and Barrister of the High Court of Australia.